AgentK88/FloodMonitor/README.md

 date and ntptime from [micropython-samples](https://github.com/peterhinch/micropython-samples)

-Later into the project, I realised that there was a need to freeze modules.
+Later into the project, I realised that there was a need to freeze modules to save on RAM usage and to improve display time.
 However, there seems to be very little advice online on how to do this.

 [This post on Reddit made the process of freezing modules on Raspberry Pico W simple!](https://www.reddit.com/r/raspberrypipico/comments/1endjfd/quick_tutorialinstructions_on_how_to_freeze/)